Make an Easter Greeting Card with a playful or a Christian focus

 If you want to know about the true meaning of Easter, I found some wonderful news for you.

 Think outside the box with this beautiful holiday.
-Here I made some cards for family using the gorgeous Bloomin' Heart Thinlit Dies and Love Blossoms Designer Series Paper Stack (designer series paper NLA).
+Here I made some Easter Greeting Cards for family using the gorgeous Bloomin' Heart Thinlit Dies and Love Blossoms Designer Series Paper Stack (designer series paper NLA).
 I figured Easter is a season that is all about the love of Christ, so why not send some love to those you care most for?

 Of course, you can also have some fun with punches and bunnies this Easter.
 I made a punch art bunny card using one of the many designs out there on the 'Net for inspiration.
 I got my punches from Stampin' Up! of course